Dominion of India: Political integration of princely states

-Two matters had been left unsettled from the Raj years: the integration of the princely states and the drawing up of a constitution and were addressed in that order.
+Two matters had been left unsettled from the Raj years: the integration of the princely states and the drawing up of a constitution, and they were addressed in that order.

 There were 362 princely states in India.
 The premier 21-gun salute state of Hyderabad had an area of 200000 km2.
 Its population was 17 million.
 At the other end of the spectrum, some two hundred states had an area of less than 25 km2.
 The British had revoked their treaty rights and advised them to join in a political union with India or Pakistan.
 For a short time, the Nawab of Bhopal and some British political agents attempted to form a third "political force," but the princes were unable to trust each other.
 By 15 August, all but three had acceded.

 Even after accession, there remained the question of deciding the place of the princes in the new political union.
 Sardar Patel and his assistant V. P. Menon employed a combination of threats and inducements, the latter including special privileges and tax-free pensions.
 Within a few months, all the states that had acceded in August 1947 had been blended in some fashion into a new federal union.
 Baroda State and Kathiawar were combined to form the new federal unit of Saurashtra; and the states of Rajputana were united to form Rajasthan.
 The princely states of Travancore and Cochin became Kerala.
 Mysore being large in extent and population became a federal unit by itself.
 Hundreds of small states were absorbed and soon became lost within larger federal units.